oncodash/ontoweaver/docs/readme_sections/mapping_api.rst

          format_string: "{disease}_____{variant_id}"

-get
+nested
 ~~~

-The *get* transformer can access values in nested key-value store.
+The *nested* transformer can access values in nested key-value store.
 For instance, if your table cells contains a Python dictionary,
 or a Pandas one-dimensional DataFrame, or a flat JSON object string,
-*get* will be able to access a value into it.
+*nested* will be able to access a value into it.

 For instance, if your table looks like: